PheonixMMKC777/Final_Fantasy_2_Randomizer/README.md

       Powershell Scripts should now be enabled to run on your machine.

 TODO: Randomize Chests & Key Items, Set Airship Location next to Altea

+Major shoutout to the fine people at Slickproductions.com for their ff2 documents and utilities